 Up until now, restoration of Waterman safety pens has typically been categorized as advanced repair.
 No longer!
-The difficult part has always been cutting and fitting a new thin-walled cork seal, but now a pair of fluorocarbon rubber O-rings can be used instead.
+The difficult part has always been cutting and fitting a new thin-walled cork seal, but now two or three fluorocarbon rubber O-rings can be used instead.
+We recommend slightly roughening the inside bearing surfaces of these O-ring seals with fine sandpaper for better grease retention and reduced stiction.
 A few easily-made tools make installation a snap -- to the point that the most time-consuming operation becomes cleaning old ink from the pen's innards.

 Spiral, original cork seal, replacement O-ring seals